ErnestMolner/ErnestMolner./README.md

 I have substantial experience with PostgreSQL and MongoDB, and I have worked with Elasticsearch in the past.

 ### Cloud Infrastructure ☁︎
 I have worked extensively with AWS and Azure, and have gained a solid understanding of Google Cloud.
+I also have significant experience with Docker, leveraging containerization for efficient application deployment and management.
+My expertise includes utilizing Docker for autoscalability, ensuring applications can seamlessly scale to meet demand.

 ### Embedded Software and Operating Systems 💿
 I possess knowledge in embedded software development and operating systems, enhancing my versatility in various technical environments.